Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d axisymmetric Euler Equations: Introduction and Result

-where $\bu (t,x,y)=(u_1 (t,x,y), u_2 (t,x,y)) \in \R^2$ is a divergence-free velocity field that can be expressed in terms of a stream-function as $\bu=\nabla^\perp \psi$, where $\nabla^\perp=(-\de_y, \de_x)^T$ and \be -\Delta \psi = \omega. \ee This is obtained from the two-dimensional incompressible Euler equations for non-homogeneous fluids, after applying the so-called \emph{Boussinesq approximation} (\cite{long1965}), which neglects density variations everywhere but in gravity terms, see \cite{lannes, bianchini} for further details.
-Besides being very commonly used for applications in oceanography and atmospheric sciences \cite{rieutord}, the 2d Boussinesq system \eqref{eq:2dbouss} attracted the interest of the mathematical community since several decades and whether finite-time blow-up of solutions emanated from finite-energy, smooth initial data can take place is an outstanding open question (see \cite{yudovich}).
-In the presence of boundary, several impressive contributions have been very recently made in this direction, among which Chen \& Hou \cite{chen2022} showed the blow-up of self similar solutions by means of computer assisted proofs and physics-informed neural networks have been used to construct approximated self-similar blow-up profiles in \cite{wang2022}.
-The result in \cite{chen2022} also includes the finite-time blow-up for smooth data for the 3d axisymmetric Euler equations which is based on an analogy between such equations in potential vorticity $\frac{\omega_\theta}{r}$ formulation where $\bu^\aa=(u_r^\aa,u_z^\aa)^T$ and the 2d Boussinesq system in vorticity $\omega$ and density gradient $\nabla \rho$, which is very well described for instance in \cite[Section 1.2]{jeong}.
-We report here for completeness (for explanations on the 3d axisymmetric Euler equations see Section \ref{sec:euler}) : \begin{multicols}{2}
+where $\bu (t,x,y)=(u_1 (t,x,y), u_2 (t,x,y)) \in \R^2$ is a divergence-free velocity field that can be expressed in terms of a stream-function as $\bu=\nabla^\perp \psi$, where $\nabla^\perp=(-\de_y, \de_x)^T$ and \be -\Delta \psi = \omega. \ee This system is obtained from the two-dimensional incompressible Euler equations for non-homogeneous fluids, after applying the so-called \emph{Boussinesq approximation} (\cite{long1965}), which neglects density variations everywhere but in gravity terms, see \cite{lannes, bianchini} for further details.
+Besides being very commonly used for applications in oceanography and atmospheric sciences \cite{rieutord}, the 2D Boussinesq system \eqref{eq:2Dbouss} attracted the interest of the mathematical community for several decades and the question whether finite-time blow-up of solutions emanated from finite-energy, smooth initial data can occur is an outstanding open problem (see \cite{yudovich}).
+In the presence of a boundary, several impressive contributions have been very recently made in this direction, among which Chen \& Hou \cite{chen2022} showed the blow-up of self-similar solutions by means of computer-assisted proofs and physics-informed neural networks have been used to construct approximated self-similar blow-up profiles in \cite{wang2022}.
+The result in \cite{chen2022} also includes the finite-time blow-up for smooth data for the 3D axisymmetric Euler equations based on an analogy between such equations in potential vorticity $\frac{\omega_\theta}{r}$ formulation where $\bu^\aa=(u_r^\aa,u_z^\aa)^T$ and the 2D Boussinesq system in vorticity $\omega$ and density gradient $\nabla \rho$, which is very well described for instance in \cite[Section 1.2]{jeong}.
+We report here this analogy for completeness (for explanations on the 3D axisymmetric Euler equations see Section \ref{sec:euler}) : \begin{multicols}{2}